 - a.
 For conduct hearings, as outlined in Section (IV)(E) of this Code, the following specific procedural elements will also apply in conduct cases involving an Impacted Party. - b.
 An Impacted Party will have the right to present information prior to the hearing, observe the hearing, provide a closing/impact statement, bring an advisor to the hearing, be notified of the outcomes of the student conduct proceedings at the same time as the Responding Party and appeal the outcome of the hearing. - c.
-As a general rule, in cases of sexual misconduct the sexual history of the parties is not relevant and will not be considered as information.
+Generally, in cases of sexual misconduct, the sexual history of the parties is irrelevant and will not be considered information.
 However, prior sexual history may be considered under the following limited circumstances at the discretion of the Hearing Officer. - i.
 Where there exists a prior or ongoing sexual relationship between the parties.
 The prior sexual history between the parties may be relevant only to assess the manner and nature of communications between the parties as it relates to consent.
 The mere fact of a prior relationship is not sufficient to constitute consent. - ii.
-To establish a pattern or practice of similar conduct by either individual. - iii.
+To establish a pattern or practice of similar conduct - iii.
 To explain an injury or physical evidence. - d.
 Neither Responding Party nor Impacted Party are required to be present at the hearing for the hearing to proceed.
 In such instances, the Hearing Officer's review will be limited to hearing documents.
-However, should a student chose to not to contribute new information or challenge what is presented in the hearing, the Hearing Officer will be limited in what can be reviewed when determining responsibility for alleged violations.
+However, should a student choose to not contribute new information or challenge what is presented in the hearing, the Hearing Officer will be limited in what can be reviewed when determining responsibility for alleged violations.